rumoffu/machinelearning/declmtd/4hw/README.txt

 the only difference is that the solution is not just the value with the most total value, but instead the selected solution is the highest value that also has a small count value.
-The solver merely needs to solve the same old problem, then it needs to consider the solution points that maximize the total value while still having a low overall count.
+The solver merely needs to solve the same old problem, then it needs to consider the solution vertices that maximize the total value while still having a low overall count.

 i) Let's place one additional constraint.
 Some items are radioactive.
 The total radioactivity of the knapsack is <= 20.
 Add this constraint to the ZIMPL program.